ayush-3393/HelpWithMyTasksApp/ReadMe.md

 }
 ```

+## Notification Sender Using Kafka and Zookeeper
+1. Upon Booking Creation, booking (as a producer) sends a notification to HelpSeeker and Helper (consumers).
+2. To get simultaneous notifications, created 2 partitions in the topic and added both HelpSeeker and Helper
+to different consumer groups.
+3. If both the consumers are in the same consumer group,
+Case 1: With only 1 partition: only one of them will receive the notification.
+Case 2: With 2 partitions: both of them will receive the notification but not simultaneously.

 ## Future Scope:
 1. Add security to the application, using Spring Security.
 2. Add unit test cases.
 3. Add integration test cases.
 4. Add logging.
-5. Add notification service.
-6. Add payment gateway.
+5. Add payment gateway.
-7. Add UI.
+6. Add UI.
-8. Add feature of getting all the tasks in the nearby location of the Helper.
+7. Add feature of getting all the tasks in the nearby location of the Helper.

 ### Note:
 * The application is configured to run on port 8090.